Bieltvedt/ai-sketchbook/README.md

 # ai-sketchbook
-Various AI model implmentations from scratch.
+Various AI model implementations from scratch (mainly using numpy).

 Originally based on Computational Intelligence assignments, expanded and modified.